makolyte/UnlockThePowerOfMessagingPatterns-CodeMash/prerequisites.md

 - **Publish/Subscribe**: Distributing messages to multiple subscribers for real-time updates.
 - **Event Streaming**: Processing and reacting to streams of events in real-time.

-Implementation of these patterns will be demonstrated using Azure services:
+Implementation of these patterns will be demonstrated using the following Azure services:

 - **Azure Service Bus**: Perfect for implementing messaging queueing and publish-subscribe patterns with advanced features like dead-lettering and message sessions.
 - **Azure Event Hubs**: Ideal for event streaming scenarios, enabling high-throughput data ingestion and processing.